Ken Foree

-Ken Foree (born February 29, 1948) is an American actor, best known as the protagonist Peter from the horror film Dawn of the Dead (1978) and as Roger Rockmore on the Nickelodeon television sitcom Kenan & Kel (1996–2000).
+Kentotis Alvin Foree (born February 29, 1948) is an American actor, best known as the protagonist Peter from the horror film Dawn of the Dead (1978), Roger Rockmore on the Nickelodeon television sitcom Kenan & Kel (1996–2000), and Joe Grizzly from the horror film Halloween (2007).

 Early life

-Foree was born in Indianapolis, Indiana, the oldest of four boys.
+Kentotis Alvin Foree was born on February 29, 1948, in Indianapolis, Indiana, the oldest of four boys.
+Foree also had an older half sister.
+Foree lived in Lockefield Gardens and attended Catholic school.
+Before becoming an actor, Foree was a photographer and played for the farm team of the New York Knicks, having been spotted by Dick Barnett.

 Career

+Foree first got into acting after his photography studio was robbed.

-Foree began acting in the 1970s, appearing in films such as The Bingo Long Traveling All-Stars & Motor Kings, The Wanderers, Dawn of the Dead, and Leatherface: The Texas Chainsaw Massacre III.
-He also had roles in the films Knightriders, From Beyond, and The Dentist.
+Foree began acting in the 1970s, appearing in films such as The Bingo Long Traveling All-Stars & Motor Kings (1976), Dawn of the Dead (1978), The Wanderers (1979), and Leatherface: The Texas Chainsaw Massacre III (1990).
+Foree's role in The Bingo had resulted from him acting in a play with Marlene Warfield, where John Badman and Rob Cohen recruited him.
+He also had roles in the films Knightriders (1981), From Beyond (1986), and The Dentist (1996).
 In 1995, he starred in an episode of The X-Files as well as the GROPOS episode of Babylon 5.
 Foree also played Roger Rockmore, Kenan and Kyra's father on the Nickelodeon sitcom Kenan & Kel.
 In 2005, he played Charlie Altamont in the film The Devil's Rejects, starring opposite Sid Haig and Bill Moseley as the adopted brother of Haig's character.
 In 2007, he appeared in Rob Zombie's remake of the 1978 film Halloween.

 Ken Foree appeared as himself in the 2008 novel Bad Moon Rising by Jonathan Maberry.
 Foree is one of several real-world horror celebrities who are in the fictional town of Pine Deep when monsters attack.
 Other celebrities include Tom Savini, Jim O'Rear, Brinke Stevens, James Gunn, Stephen Susco, Debbie Rochon, Joe Bob Briggs, and Mem Shannon.